sag2021/crump/README.md

 The magnetic field is found from the gradient of a scalar potential using a checkerboard successive over-relaxation method for the solution of Laplace's equation.

+A previous version of this code was used in Mastrano, A., Wheatland, M.S., and Gilchrist, S.A.:2018, Solar Physics,293,130 (doi:10.1007/s11207-018-1351-0).
+The differences between this version and that one are superficial.
+The original was designed to be called from IDL, whereas this version has a Python frontend.

 # Code details

 The code takes a given magnetic field, B,in a Cartesian box and computes a potential field based on the value of the